 - Preheat oven to 425 when ready to bake pizza dough

 - Meanwhile, season whole chicken breasts with mesquite seasoning, turn the burner on the stove top to medium heat, add a touch of oil and place whole chicken breasts in skillet cook on each side about 6-8 minutes depending on thickness, or till done and no juices are emerging from meat.

 - Lightly oil a Cast Iron Skillet

 - Remove bread dough from oven (it will look the size of the 13 x 9 metal pan) Place in lightly oiled Cast Iron Skillet, press down on bread dough and around till it completely covers the bottom of the Cast Iron Skillet and comes up the sides of the pan.
 Once done prick several holes so the dough does not shrink up during the baking process.

 - Place cast Iron Skillet in an oven preheated to 425 degrees and bake bread dough for about 12-14 minutes or till a very light golden color (Do not overbake ) Once done remove Cast Iron Skillet from oven and place on heat safe area.

-- Once the chicken is done remove from skillet and let the chicken cool for a few moments, then chop chicken breasts into desired size pieces.
-Place in bowl and lightly coat chicken with extra BBQ sauce (about 2-3 tablespoons) set to side
+- Once the chicken is done remove from skillet, let the chicken cool for a few moments, then chop chicken breasts into desired size pieces.
+Place in a bowl and lightly coat chicken with extra BBQ sauce (about 2-3 tablespoons) set to side